-In the summer of 1862, shortly after General Robert E. Lee assumed control of the Confederate Army, a 35-year-old leather merchant named William Bradley Isham rented a sprawling wood-frame house on a verdant promontory on the uppermost tip of the city.
+In the summer of 1862 a 35-year-old leather merchant named William Bradley Isham rented a sprawling wood-frame house on a lush, green hill on the uppermost tip of the city.

-The rental was intended as a seasonal retreat, but the businessman with the blue eyes, beard and mustache apparently made a connection with the land, for two years later he returned to purchase the home and surrounding property.
+The rental was intended as a seasonal retreat, but the businessman with the blue eyes, beard, and mustache made a connection with the land and, two years later, returned to purchase the home and surrounding property.

-For half a century the Isham family tended lovingly to their uptown oasis, in northern Manhattan’s Inwood section, before donating the land to the city for use as a park that would bear their family name.
+For half a century the Isham family tended to their uptown oasis, in northern Manhattan’s Inwood section, before donating the land to the City for use as a park that now bears their family name.